 Yet in most firms, enterprise faxing is also one of the most oft-overlooked opportunities for cost reduction.
 It may come as a surprise that Fortune 500 companies reportedly average about $16 million per year in fax-related phone service.
 That’s right: the share of phone line usage specific to faxing may be greater than the combined salaries of the whole C-suite, or even of 100+ managers!
 Of course, those costs may be far higher for companies in fax-intensive industries.

 Fortunately, the path to cost savings may begin with a simple change in perspective.
 Our work has yielded two key realizations that empower customers to turn faxing from a problem into an advantage.

 First, organizations must understand that today’s fax technology is worlds apart from its forebears.

 Efficiency, cost-effectiveness, usability, and so forth have all improved by orders of magnitude.
 Quite frankly, what’s outdated is not faxing itself, but the perspective from which we often think about it.

-The first and most revolutionary change was the advent of the fax server.
+The first and most revolutionary change was the advent of digital fax solutions.
 By making it electronic from start to finish, this solved the fundamental problem of handling vast amounts of paper.
 It likewise opened up entirely new workflow possibilities like automation, desktop access, and application integration.